AshleyYang02/EAS5555/README.md

 # EAS5555 - SP24
-GitHub Repository for EAS 5555 Numerical Techniques for Weather and Climate Modeling We'll use markdown to write this file.
+GitHub Repository for EAS 5555 Numerical Techniques for Weather and Climate Modeling

+Course taught at Cornell University by Dr. Toby R. Ault in the Spring 2024 Semester

+We'll use markdown to write this file.
 Read more about Markdown here: https://www.markdownguide.org/basic-syntax/

-# MATTHEW TUTORIAL
+## MATTHEW TUTORIAL

-We are following the UCAR Hurricane Matthew tutorial: https://www2.mmm.ucar.edu/wrf/OnLineTutorial/ This gives us an introduction to running WRF on a local processor
+We are following the UCAR Hurricane Matthew tutorial: https://www2.mmm.ucar.edu/wrf/OnLineTutorial/

+This gives us an introduction to running WRF on a local processor

 ## [0] Logging into Derecho

-Type: ssh -y <username>@derecho.hpc.ucar.edu
+Type: ssh -x -y <username>@derecho.hpc.ucar.edu
 Enter UCAR password and authenticate Duo push

 ## [1] Copy WRF and WPS Executables